-- Medication administration with a non-RCH Registered Nurse (Agency), RCH Casual Bank employee or Enrolled Nurse. - Administration of chemotherapy or any other restricted medications - PR medications or PV medications (any age) - Intravenous cannulation (any age) - Participation in a Code Grey or Code Black (escalate to local team/ call code only). - Any skill that is not covered in your Bachelor of Nursing/ Science or master's degree in line with a student scope of practice. - Please review Appendix A: Banksia Unit Mental Health Clinical placements for further detail regarding clinical skills, task and nursing level of support.
+- Medication administration with a non-RCH Registered Nurse (Agency), RCH Casual Bank employee or Enrolled Nurse. - Administration of chemotherapy or any other restricted medications - PR medications (\special considerations for Kelpie) or PV medications (in any area) - Intravenous cannulation (any age) - Participation in a Code Grey or Code Black (escalate to local team/ call code only). - Cannot remove Expressed Breast Milk (EBM) from fridge in Butterfly NICU without preceptor. - Any skill that is not covered in your Bachelor of Nursing/ Science or master's degree in line with a student scope of practice. - Please review Appendix A: Banksia Unit Mental Health Clinical placements for further detail regarding clinical skills, task and nursing level of support.\